What Is Potassium and Why Is It Important?

 - When cooking, use plenty of unsalted water.

-Generally, foods containing more than 150 mg of potassium per serving are considered high-potassium foods.
-To reduce potassium intake, you can use potassium-reducing methods or limit portions so that your intake from high-potassium foods is less than 200 mg per serving.
+Generally, foods containing more than 150 mg of potassium per serving are classified as high-potassium foods.
+To reduce potassium intake, you can use potassium-reducing methods or decrease portion sizes so that your intake from high-potassium foods is less than 200 mg per serving.
 Here is a list of some foods and their potassium content:

 - 30 g soy flour: 744 mg potassium